Functional async

 Consuming streams

 The simplest case would be the case where you just want to perform an operation for each element that is yielded by the stream.
-For this, you should use the for_each method to act on each Some item.
+For this, you should use the for_each method to act on each item in Some(item).

 let mut x = 0;